samuelrms/spy-bot/README.md

 - `!compare @user1 @user2` — Compare users
 - `!serverstats` — General server statistics
 - `!clear` — Clear all messages from the current channel (requires permission)
+- `!silence` — Shows a tutorial on how to mute the channel manually in Discord (via DM)
 - `!help` — List of commands

 ### ⚠️ **Alerts and Reminders**